mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

 $$ D_{KL}( q(T), P(T \mid S) ) = \int_{}^{} q(T) \,dT \ln \frac{q(T)}{P(T,S)}  + 1 \times \ln P(S)  $$

-From here we can might begin to recognize how we can map our separate terms back to their original high-level concepts.
+From here we might begin to recognize how we can map our separate terms back to their original high-level concepts.
 Notice that just like our Helmholtz machine concept required, we are able to now compare our bottom-up recognition model, *q(T)*, with our top-down generative model or joint density, *P(T,S)*.
 And voilà!
 This entire term which we can encapsulate as a single variable called *F* is our one-and-only *Free Energy* that makes up Friston's famous theory.[^14]

 $$ F = \int_{}^{} q(T) \,dT \ln \frac{q(T)}{P(T,S)} $$